Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 In this course I will use **>>** to represent output.

 You may notice that an orange `/out` directory has been created, this is where IntelliJ has stored our compiled code.
+Any directory that is marked orange is marked as excluded meaning IntelliJ will not index them and they will not appear in search results.
 We don't want to push `out/` to GitHub so make sure it's in the .gitignore.

 ### Run with the terminal